bigtestjs/convergence/README.md

 converge.always(() => total === 5)
 ```

-When a convergence added with `.always()` is last in the stack, it
+When a convergence added with `.always()` is last in the queue, it
 will be given the remaining total timeout to converge on its assertion
 always passing.
-When it _is not_ last in the stack, `timeout` is used
+When it _is not_ last in the queue, `timeout` is used
 instead.
 By default, `timeout` will be a tenth of the total timeout
 or `20ms` (whichever is greater).